BaiyangZhang/oldBlog/_posts/2023-06-21-The-Phase-Space.md

     - quantization
 ---

-The first step to understand quantization fully, especially the geometric quantization, is to understand the familiar phase space but from a more geometric view.
+The first step to understand quantization fully, especially the geometric quantization, is to understand the familiar phase space but from a more geometric point of view.

 ### The Phase Space in Mechanics